handeesome/Beer-Game/README.md

 * **Frontend:** HTML, CSS, JS, Bootstrap
 * **Backend:** Python, Django

 For this sprint, our team has basically implemented everything required on the specification (there is of course room for improvement).
+The previous group had only created some models of the database.
 More information regarding the functionalities implemented can be found in the description.